- Explain the aggregate supply curve and how it relates to real GDP and potential GDP

 The foreign price effect points out that if prices rise in the United States while remaining fixed in other countries, then goods in the United States will be relatively more expensive compared to goods in the rest of the world.
 U.S. exports will be relatively more expensive, and the quantity of exports sold will fall.
 U.S. imports from abroad will be relatively cheaper, so the quantity of imports will rise.
 Thus, a higher domestic price level, relative to price levels in other countries, will reduce net export expenditures.

-Truth be told, among economists all three of these effects are controversial, in part because they do not seem to be very large.
-For this reason, the aggregate demand curve in Figure 11.4 slopes downward fairly steeply; the steep slope indicates that a higher price level for final outputs reduces aggregate demand for all three of these reasons, but that the change in the quantity of aggregate demand as a result of changes in price level is not very large.
+Among economists all three of these effects are controversial, in part because they do not seem to be very large.
+For this reason, the aggregate demand curve in Figure 11.4 slopes downward fairly steeply.
+The steep slope indicates that a higher price level for final outputs reduces aggregate demand for all three of these reasons, but that the change in the quantity of aggregate demand as a result of changes in price level is not very large.

 Read the following Work It Out feature to learn how to interpret the AD/AS model.
 In this example, aggregate supply, aggregate demand, and the price level are given for the imaginary country of Xurbia.